 State of the Shelter

-Happy Second Anniversary!
-Two years ago, we moved into our new home.
+Happy Third Anniversary!
+January, three years ago, we moved into our new home.
 Heartfelt thanks to everyone who helped make it possible and to everyone who continues to support us.
 We owe so much to so many!
-In 2012, CAP adopted 4,540 animals into new homes, reunited 475 lost pets with their families, transferred 216 animals to adoption partners, provided phone counselling for thousands of pet owners and trapped/neutered/returned 2,382 feral cats to their community colonies (twice as many as in 2011!).

 In designing our new shelter, we collaborated with PBK Architects to meet the special needs of our furry friends while keeping the facility environmentally friendly.
 We are pleased to report that by incorporating the latest technology, we have reduced energy consumption by 27% per square foot.